avahowell/http-request-queue/README.md

 # http-request-queue

-http-request-queue is a small utility used to limit the number of concurrent, "in-flight", http requests.
+http-request-queue is a small module used to limit the number of concurrent, "in-flight", http requests.
 It wraps the popular [request.js](https://github.com/request/request) javascript HTTP request library.
 This was built for [Sia-UI](https://github.com/NebulousLabs/Sia-UI) to manage a large number of concurrent API requests on systems with very low file descriptor limits (macOS defaults at 256!).

 ## Example Usage